Can Third-Party Booking Links Hijack Your Google Business Profile?

 Allowing third-party booking links can impact your revenue, customer relationships, and online reputation.
 Here’s what you need to know.

-What Are the Benefits of Allowing Third-Party Booking Links?
+What Are The Benefits Of Allowing Third-Party Booking Links?

-What Are the Risks of Allowing Third-Party Booking Links?
+What Are The Risks Of Allowing Third-Party Booking Links?

 How Do Third-Party Booking Links Hijack Customer Relationships?